sUNC-Utilities/docs.sunc.su/docs/Signals/replicatesignal.md

 # `replicatesignal`

-!!! tip "Signal arguments must match"
+!!! warning "Signal arguments must match"

     Some signals require specific argument structures.
-If incorrect arguments are passed, the replication will silently fail.
-For reference, you can find signal definitions at [robloxapi.github.io/ref](https://robloxapi.github.io/ref/) or [sUNC's verified list](https://rubis.numelon.com/view/?scrap=AIOzG1Di7NSLADKE).
+If incorrect arguments are passed, an error must be thrown.

-`#!luau replicatesignal` attempts to replicate a client-sided [`RBXScriptSignal`](https://create.roblox.com/docs/reference/engine/datatypes/RBXScriptSignal) to the server, emulating a real trigger event.
-This can be used to invoke server-bound behavior such as interactions with [`ClickDetector`](https://create.roblox.com/docs/reference/engine/classes/ClickDetector), [`ProximityPrompt`](https://create.roblox.com/docs/reference/engine/classes/ProximityPrompt), and others.
+!!! info "Notes on `#!replicatesignal`"

+    For an accurate result from the examples, test the function in [our game](https://www.roblox.com/games/133609342474444/ROBLOCKS-STOP-PMOING-ME).

+If possible, replicates the signal to the server with the provided arguments.
+The arguments must also match accordingly to the signal itself.
+To know a signal's arguments, visit [this](https://robloxapi.github.io/ref/).

 ```luau
 function replicatesignal(signal: RBXScriptSignal, ...: any?)